Nebraska Revised Statute 17-709

 Contracts; appropriation condition precedent.

-No contract shall be hereafter made by the city council or board of trustees, or any committee or member thereof; and no expense shall be incurred by any of the officers or departments of the corporation, whether the object of the expenditures shall have been ordered by the city council or board of trustees or not, unless an appropriation shall have been previously made concerning such expense, except as otherwise expressly provided in section 17-708.
+No contract shall be made by the city council of a city of the second class or village board of trustees or any committee or member of such city council or village board of trustees, and no expense shall be incurred by any of the officers or departments of the municipality, whether the object of the expenditures shall have been ordered by the city council or village board of trustees or not, unless an appropriation shall have been previously made concerning such expense, except as otherwise expressly provided in section 17-708.

 - Laws 1879, § 89, p.
 227;

 - C.S.1922, § 4374;

 - Laws 1967, c.
 78, § 4, p.
 251;

 - Effective Date: August 24, 2017

 The power of city authorities to contract is determined by the amounts appropriated plus such unexpended funds of previous levies and appropriations on hand on date of such contract, and the power is not diminished by the failure to assess taxes to the extent authorized.
 LeBarron v.
 City of Harvard, 129 Neb.
 460, 262 N.W.
 26 (1935).

 When there is unused and unappropriated money in the general fund at the time of employment of an auditor, such contract is valid and a subsequent depletion of such funds does not void such contract.
 Campbell Co. v.
 City of Harvard, 123 Neb.
 539, 243 N.W.
 653 (1932).